overlay-market/OIPs/notes/note-12.md

 The strategy will replicate (to a degree) staking ETH alone to earn OVL rewards.

-The downside to both strategies is the trader still experiences impermanent loss (can't be hedged out with Overlay positions) and now has to worry about the funding rate on the Overlay market.
+The downside to both strategies is the user still experiences impermanent loss (can't be hedged out with Overlay positions) and now has to worry about the funding rate on the Overlay market.
 The upside is replication of single-sided staking when ignoring impermanent loss and funding.

-From a protocol perspective, the upside to these strategies is there should exist natural demand to trade on Overlay markets from liquidity miners.
+From a protocol perspective, the upside to these strategies is there should exist natural demand to position on Overlay markets from liquidity miners.

 ## Replicating Portfolio